holdex/developers/docs/CONTRIBUTING.md

 To find a Goal to work on, browse GitHub Issues in the relevant repository and filter for issues with the `Goal:` prefix.
 Prioritize issues based on their impact and urgency.
 If you are unsure which Goal to choose, please consult your lead.
-Pick one that matches your skills, then proceed with the steps below.

 As soon as you get involved, you must:

 1. assign yourself to the Goal issue.
-1. review the Spec (linked from the Goal issue),
+1. review the [Spec](#specs) linked from the Goal issue and assess outstanding Problems,
-1. assess progress and outstanding Problems and
 1. provide an estimated time of achieving (ETA) the Goal.

 Each Goal issue must link to a Spec and include an ETA.

 > [!NOTE]
-> A Goal is represented as a GitHub issue in the relevant repository and has the
-> following naming pattern: `Goal: [statement]`.
+> Goals follow the naming pattern: `Goal: [statement]` and are created and
-> Goals are created and managed by Partner level contributors.
+> managed by Partner level contributors.

 ### Problem